 When it is time to make your credit card payment, the most important thing that you will need to look at is your statement balance.
 This is going to be a summary of all of the charges you’ve made on your credit card during the last billing cycle (it will also include any balance you’ve carried and any applicable interest).
 That amount is the actual amount of your bill.
 If you do not pay your full statement balance each month, you will incur interest charges.

 You may also see this referred to as your current balance, your new balance, or your outstanding balance.
 Regardless of how it is described in your statement, that amount is your full bill.
-If you carry a balance: you may see that your current balance is the total charges you’ve incurred to date and have yet to pay and your statement balance is the summary of new purchases, fees, and interest.
+If you carry a balance: You may see that your current balance is the total charges you’ve incurred to date but have yet to pay, and your statement balance is the summary of new purchases, fees, and interest.

 You should always pay your full balance as long as you are able.
-If for some reason, you are unable to pay your full balance, there are other options.
-Your statement will also show you a “minimum payment,” which you’ve read about a few times.
-Your minimum payment is the least amount that you can pay in order to stay current on your bill.
+If for some reason you are unable to pay your full balance, there are other options.
+Your statement will also show you a minimum payment, which you’ve read about a few times in this article.
+Your minimum payment is the smallest amount that you can pay in order to stay current on your bill.
 Paying your minimum balance will result in you carrying a balance over to the next billing cycle, and that remaining amount that you didn’t pay will begin to incur interest.

 You should also know that you will not incur interest during the grace period, which is the time between your statement being generated and the time your payment is due.
 By law, grace periods must be at least 21 days but could as long as 30 or 45 days.
 The grace period for your statement balance ends on the due date you observe on your statement; after that point, you will begin to incur interest on anything left unpaid.